ishwar0007/terraform/EKS-with-ALB-with-New-VPC-with-Fargate/README.md

 ```

 ## Note :-
-When deleting Terraform resources, ensure to manually delete the load balancer associated with the EKS cluster.
-In some cases, Terraform may not be able to delete the VPC created for EKS, so you may need to manually delete the VPC as well.
+Before executing the `terraform destroy` command, ensure that all deployments and ingress resources are deleted.
+If these resources are not removed beforehand, the Application Load Balancer (ALB) connected to the EKS cluster may fail to delete, potentially leading to errors during the VPC deletion process in `terraform destroy`.
+In such cases, you would need to manually delete the ALB and VPC to resolve the issue.